 All students are required to maintain malpractice insurance throughout a clinical internship.
 A copy of the proof of insurance must be kept at the ECU Family Therapy Clinic and with the new internship site supervisor.
+Domestic students who receive health insurance from internship site can waive ECU insurance.

 Students must register for HDFS 8910, 8911, 8912 while they are enrolled in their internship experience.
-Students must request an internship evaluation (Form O) be completed by their internship administrative supervisor and/or AAMFT Approved Supervisor (if these persons are not one in the same) at the end of each internship semester (or more frequently upon the request of the major advisor or program director).
+Students must request an internship evaluation (Appendix A) be completed by their internship administrative supervisor and/or AAMFT Approved Supervisor (if these persons are not one in the same) at the end of each internship semester (or more frequently upon the request of the major advisor or program director).
+These evaluations will be placed in the student's file.
 Additional evaluations from the supervisors are also permitted.
-At the completion of each internship course, students will be sent a Qualtrics "PhD Internship Satisfaction Survey" to complete (see Form P).
-The results of the survey will only be shared with the student's major professor and program director.
+At the completion of each internship course, students will be sent a Qualtrics "PhD Internship Satisfaction Survey" to complete (see Form O).
+The results of the student's satisfaction survey will only be shared with the student's major professor and program director.
 No contact will be made with the site or site supervisor regarding information from the survey without the student's consent.